bdostumski/microservices/README.md

       - I must have different application.yml files for different environments, so duplicate the application.yml file from each microservice and paste it as application-docker.yml where will be the configurations for the Docker Containers
       - Everything that comes after application- is the profile name.
       - On the docker-compose.yml add environment: - SPRING_PROFILES_ACTIVE=docker (this is the name after application-docker.yml on each microservice)

+  - Steps:
+    - Add new service and application-docker.yaml for customer
+    - Add new service and application-docker.yaml for fraud
+    - Add new service and application-docker.yaml for notification
+    - Note that above services need postgres network since they need database
+    - Build new images with mvn clean package -P build-docker-image
+    - Pull new images with docker compose pull
+    - Run all applications with docker compose up -d
+    - Check logs for all microsercvices with docker logs service-name
+    - Test your changes.
+Fire up a request from postman to apigw listening on post 8083
+    - Inspect Zipkin and Eureka Dashboard
+    - Inspect database to make sure data being stored correctly